Production A-3.

 - Supporting role.
 He appears in a large moustache and wears a light-colored hat with a hatband.
 He seems to be the number two man in the gang, and is given more to do than any of them

 other than Stevenson.
-It also appears that he plays the cop earlier in the film, a role Maltin & Bann credit to Stevenson.
+He also plays the cop seen earlier in the film, a role Maltin & Bann credit to Stevenson.

 - Dick Gilbert as the motorist and also as a member of the gang of kidnappers